demoshadowsmith/express-on-vercel/README.md

 # Express on Vercel

 This project is going to be used to show the NashJS audience how to deploy a simple Express API to Vercel.

+The walkthrough of this will be done using CodeSandbox.